Top-100-Coders/Talentz/Contribution.md

-# Beckn In Depth
+# Beckn

-## Overview

-The participants are required to Take use of the provided BAP and create a good UI with it.

 ## Level 1

 ### Getting Started

+The participants are required to Take use of the provided BAP and create a good UI with it.

 1. The First step is to download the `hackathonApisFinal.json` file.
 2. Import this file into Postman or Hoppscotch or anything else to manage all the API's